Steve Mandanda: Rennes

 On 6 July 2022, Rennes announced the signing of Mandanda on a two-year deal.
+On 8 January 2024, Mandanda extended his contract with Rennes until June 2025.

+On 10 September 2025, Mandanda officially announced his retirement from professional football at the age of 40.

 International career

 Mandanda won a number of caps for the France national under-21 team and was named in the French squad for the 2006 UEFA European Under-21 Championship.

 For the first time, in 2007, he took part in the French A-squad pre-selection.

 He played in a friendly match with France B against Congo DR on 5 February 2008, in which he was substituted at half time, and his younger brother Parfait came on for Congo.
 He made his full international debut on 27 May 2008 in a 2–0 victory against Ecuador in a Euro 2008 warm-up friendly, coming on as a half-time substitute for Sébastien Frey, and was subsequently nominated as the third-choice goalkeeper in the French squad for the tournament in Austria and Switzerland.

 He started the 2010 FIFA World Cup qualifying campaign as France's first-choice goalkeeper, making his competitive international debut on 6 September 2008 in their opening qualifier against Austria.
-However, was replaced in the summer of 2009, as Raymond Domenech chose Olympique Lyonnais goalkeeper Hugo Lloris over him for the international starting eleven.
+However, he was replaced in the summer of 2009, as Raymond Domenech chose Olympique Lyonnais goalkeeper Hugo Lloris over him for the international starting eleven.
 Mandanda was a member of France's World Cup team, but did not appear in any of its three matches in the competition.